 A brief history of Michael Williams’ experience

-Michael is known for being an authority in energy cost reduction strategy for medium to large manufacturers.
+Michael is known for being an authority in energy cost reduction strategy for large manufacturers.
 The usual strategy for many operations is negotiating vanilla retail energy contracts every three years.
-Michael’s preferred approach is to buy electricity in the wholesale market, also known as the “pool”, rather than simply locking in high retail prices and achieve further cost reductions by implementing a risk management process to avoid high price spikes. this way, the risk premium is held in your own pocket rather than the retailer keeping it.
+Michael’s preferred approach is to buy electricity in the wholesale market, also known as the “pool”, rather than simply locking in high retail prices and achieving further cost reductions by implementing a risk management process to avoid high price spikes. this way, the risk premium is held in your own pocket rather than the retailer keeping it.

 Michael’s knowledge and experience in energy management has been built up from the end-user perspective.
 This is fairly unique as most energy managers in large businesses have come from the supply side or through a procurement department career path.

 Michael has worked in a wide range of roles including:

 - General management of multiple operating sites and mines across Australia

 - Plant management, production management and process engineering roles